How to protect your privacy on an iPhone?

 Protect your Apple account in case of password leak

-This is a good practice, also valid for your other accounts (Google, Facebook, etc.): activate two-factor identification to protect access to your Apple account (your iCloud password alone will not be enough to access your account).
-To do this, go to “Settings”, then tap on your name, and finally “Password and security”.
+This is a good practice, also valid for your other accounts (Google, Facebook, etc.): enable two-factor authentication to protect access to your Apple account (your iCloud password alone will not be enough to access your account).
+To do this, go to “Settings”, then tap your name, and finally “Password & Security”.